barashken/WHTT/README.md

 # WUTT - With Us To Travel

 ## Running steps
-Follow the instuctions in client and server.
+Follow the instructions in the client project and the server project.

 ## Demo:
 Video Demo: https://www.youtube.com/watch?v=4gmOhdzwsGA